10up/wp-scaffold/themes/10up-block-theme/parts/README.md

 # parts/

-Reusable theme parts used in FSE templates and patterns.
+Reusable theme parts used in block templates and patterns.

 ## Contents
 - `header.html`, `footer.html`, and area-specific part files like `site-header-navigation-area.html` and `site-footer-legal-navigation-area.html`.